Desktop Analytics data privacy

 You configure the Desktop Analytics cloud service in Configuration Manager with the Azure AD app details.

-Within 15 minutes, Configuration Manager synchronizes device collections and deployments plans with Desktop Analytics.
+Within 15 minutes, Configuration Manager synchronizes the following data with Desktop Analytics using your tenant ID.
 It repeats this process every hour.

 Configuration Manager sets the commercial ID, diagnostic data level, and other settings for the devices in the target collection.
 This configuration specifies the devices to appear in your Desktop Analytics workspace.